trca831/finalproject/README.md

 ## Future Stretch Goals
-Fully integrate Stripe for donations.
+-Fully integrate Stripe for donations.

-Visualize data from tables using charts.
+-Visualize data from tables using charts.

-Incorporate a 3rd party API for school information.
+-Incorporate a 3rd party API for school information.

-Improve data integrity by refining table columns.
+-Improve data integrity by refining table columns.

-Complete scheduling speaker events.
+-Complete scheduling speaker events.

-Add a forum for teacher communication.
+-Add a forum for teacher communication.

-Provide online content for teachers.
+-Provide online content for teachers.

-Contributing
+## Contributing
 Feel free to submit issues or pull requests.
 We welcome contributions to improve the app and support inclusive education!

 Created by Marcia Hope